 Reciprocity-An agreement between states that allow bordering residents to be treated as domiciles of that state.
-This may include allowing bordering residents to receive in-state tuition.
+This may include allowing bordering residents to receive instate tuition.

-Satisfactory Academic Progress (SAP)- The academic standard you must meet in college to continue to receive federal financial aid.
+Satisfactory Academic Progress (SAP)- The academic standard a student must meet in college to continue to receive federal financial aid.
 Each college establishes its own SAP policy to comply with federal requirements.